 5 Drag between decision to let go and its execution serves no one: Yes, you have shared the expectations, you have provided performance feedbacks, you have proposed coaching and training support, but the outcomes are still not up to the mark.
 The inclination to give another chance and avoid delivering the verdict only leads to another drag on team performance, dent on your leadership credibility and one more quarter of anxiety to the person suffering underperformance.
 Whenever I have let someone go, my only regret has been that I should have done it earlier!

 6 It is quality of cement not strength of individual bricks that decide how strong the wall is: Leaders cements the team through clearly defining behavior charter, meeting norms, information sharing expectations, integrity and accountability standards and disagreement resolution process.
-CEO must be perceived as playing fair to all members, while accommodating for individual needs and aspirations in transparent manner.
+CEO must be perceived as playing fair to all members, while accommodating for individual needs and aspirations in a transparent manner.
 No less important is the task allocation process, to ensure that tasks that deserves team efforts get teams and those that are delivered best through individual accountability are not thrust on the team.

 7. Finally, who is welcome in the team: Someone who adds another dimension of competence to the team portfolio, has history of contributing in Team effectively through his conduct and has Character others can admire!